-Any student who has consumed or is under the influence of alcohol or any other controlled substance prior to or during the dance will face disciplinary consequences.
+Students under the influence of alcohol or controlled substances before or during the dance will be denied entry and face disciplinary action.
+Breathalyzer tests may be administered at the entrance.

-Guest passes will be available for some dances determined by the Dean of Students and the Vice Principal of Student Life.

-A student must accompany her guest to the dance and remain in the company of her guest for the duration of the dance and both are subject to the rules of Carondelet High School and De La Salle High School.
+Guest passes are permitted for select dances, as determined by the Dean of Students and Principal of Student Life.
+A student must accompany her guest throughout the event, and both must follow Carondelet and De La Salle rules.